 With this system, you might be doing a load of towels every 3 days, and that’s great!
 Towels only take seconds to fold so that makes the folding part really easy.

-You might be doing a load of white laundry once a week, and that’s great too, because one small load of whites once a week isn’t a huge deal to fold up is it.
+You might be doing a load of white laundry once a week, and that’s great too because one small load of whites once a week isn’t a huge deal to fold up is it.
+Just be sure to not use dishwasher pods for laundry.

 Laundry Routine Tips